blakedebray/blakedebray/README.md

 If you want to learn how my values, strengths, and weaknesses come into play with how I interact with others?
 Check out my [Human User Guide](./human-user-guide.md).

 ## :compass: My Purpose and Aspirations
-To be energized and overjoyed through positively impacting the lives of others (and the world) by supporting them to discover the next best version of themselves.
+To positively impact and enable the lives of others (and the world) by supporting them to discover the next best version of themselves.

 ## :sparkling_heart: My Values